 Take a culinary tour around Europe’s best ski regions.
 Bring a taste of the mountains to your home using our suggested recipes.
 We have sweet and savoury options from each country.
-There’s sure to be something for everyone’s taste...
+All of these wonderful dishes will bring back memories of past weekend ski breaks and will hopefully bring some comfort to your dinner table this summer.

 The Dolomites Ski Region and Unesco World Heritage Site is home to the highest concentration of Michelin-starred chefs in Italy, so be sure to add this to the list if you consider yourself a’ foodie’.
 However, it doesn’t matter where you ski in Italy, great food surrounds you.
 No holiday is complete without stopping for a long lunch in the sun and enjoying a pasta dish and a glass of Aperol, is it?